 I have worked (and fought) in the Netherlands for 5 years for the autonomy of pregnant and birthing women in the 'normal' birth care system.
 This met with a lot of resistance from the healthcare system.
 After multiple collisions with colleagues, hospitals and the Healthcare Inspectorate, I stopped working as a midwife and wrote myself out of the BIG register because I no longer wanted to adapt to the requirements of the system.

 They would be happy to be rid of me and actively tried to make it impossible for me to work, in many different ways.
 Later, a disciplinary court judgment - after a case against me that was mainly about file formation - corresponded with my own conclusions in this and I can only be relieved about my choices.
 Although, at the same time, it has also been an extremely painfull period in my life, the year around this court case.

 I have accumulated a lot of experience and insight over the years, so I decided to extend this work more into counseling, because I love people and know what my skills are.
 Next to that it is also essential to my own growth.

 This is probably why 'something' in me keeps pushing me this way.
 Also when my mind thought that I was going to go in a different direction, this illusive part in

 me made sure that here I stand -again- anyway.

 Since 2009 we, me and Eric, have been looking for a piece of land to start a small village on.
 We have finally found a land in the South of Spain that has a great potential for this.
 The space, the beauty, the possibility to buy more land around, the water access (very important in the South of Spain) and the 'feel' of it, made us want to go for it.
-Together with our friends, Renske and Dennis, we have started living here and setting it up to achieve the goal of at one point having a village here.
+Together with friends, we have started living here and setting it up to achieve the goal of at one point having a village here.